What are Content ID Claims?

 YouTube programmatically identifies copyrighted music in any video and automatically issues a content claim for that video.
 Murf users can clear these claims seamlessly without having to dispute them manually.

-When you upload a video on YouTube, the platform's Content ID system will automatically scan your content for any copyrighted material, even if you have licensed it correctly.
-If the system detects any copyrighted material, it will put a claim on it.
+When you upload a video on YouTube, the platform’s Content ID system will automatically scan your content for any copyrighted material, even if you have licensed it correctly.
+If the system detects any copyrighted material, it will make a claim on it.

 However, having a claim on your video does not necessarily mean that you cannot publish it or that there is anything wrong with it.
 Instead, the claim only signifies the presence of copyrighted music.